Mollie King: Radio

+King had previously presented Radio 1's Best New Pop from August 2019 to September 2022.
+Since then, she has also presented Future Pop.
+It was broadcast on Thursdays from 8-10pm, but from April 2024, is broadcast on Wednesdays on the same slot.

 Personal life

 In January 2010, it was announced that King was in a relationship with Lawson member Andy Brown.
 They broke up in February 2011.
 Following their split, Brown wrote the songs "When She Was Mine" and "Standing in the Dark" which he said were inspired by his break-up with King.
 In 2011, King began dating supermodel David Gandy, before ending the relationship in 2012.
 They rekindled their relationship in 2014, before ending it again in 2016.
-King is a fan of Britney Spears and cites the singer as a personal influence.
 King is now engaged to England cricketer Stuart Broad.
 He proposed on 1 January 2021.
-In June 2022, King confirmed via Instagram that she was expecting a baby with Broad and, in November 2022, announced via Instagram the birth of their daughter.
+In June 2022, King confirmed that she was expecting a baby with Broad and, in November 2022, announced the birth of their first daughter.
+King announced in August 2024 that she was pregnant with their second child and, in January 2025, announced the birth of their second daughter.